chutesai/n8n-nodes-chutes/README.md

 **Use when:** You want n8n's full AI Agent experience, but exclusively with Chutes.ai models

 **Features:**
-- 🤖 Complete 1:1 clone of n8n's AI Agent
+- 🤖 Functions identically to n8n's AI Agent
 - 🔒 **Whitelisted** - Only accepts Chutes Chat Model (ensures Chutes.ai integration)
 - 🛠️ Full support for Tools, Memory, and Output Parsers
 - 💬 Multi-turn conversations with context